 Effective this year, NC General Contractors are required to complete 8 hours of continuing education for license renewal in 2021.
 There is a 2-hour mandatory course along with 6 hours of electives required.

-As an approved NC Licensing Board for General Contractors education provider, the Greensboro Builders Association will be offering onsite CE courses monthly July-November.
+As an approved NC Licensing Board for General Contractors education provider, the Greensboro Builders Association will be offering CE courses monthly July-November, either in-person or virtually, based on regulatory and CDC guidelines.

 See course descriptions, scheduled dates and additional information below.